Khalid Khawaja: Military career

+In 1985, he was assigned to the Special Service Wing (SSW) and later to the Inter-Services Intelligence (ISI).
+During his time, he also became involved in operations supporting the Afghan mujahideen against Soviet forces in the Soviet–Afghan War.
+He later claimed to have met prominent figures including Osama bin Laden, Jalaluddin Haqqani, and Mullah Omar.

-In 1987, President and Chief of Army Staff General Zia-ul-Haq dismissed him from his position for his "outspoken views", a subsequent forced-retirement given by the Pakistan's Judge Advocate General Branch in 1987.
+In 1987, President and Chief of Army Staff General Zia-ul-Haq dismissed him from his position.
+The official reason cited was his "outspoken views."
+Subsequently, the Judge Advocate General Branch of the Pakistan Army issued him a forced retirement.

 Defense of Human Rights Pakistan

 Khawaja was a close friend of Lal Masjid's Abdul Rashid Ghazi and was the co-founder of the rights group "Defense of Human Rights Pakistan" (Urdu: تحافظ حقوق إنساني), Khawaja served as the organization's spokesman while Ghazi was the first chairman.
 The Associated Press also named Khawaja as a spokesman for a Pakistani human rights group named Defense of Human Rights.

+Molly Campbell

+Khawaja and Ghazi both also became involved in the recovery case of alleged child abduction victim Molly Campbell, providing her shelter at the Jamia Hafsa during her parental custody trial.

 The Khadr family

-A noted friend of the Egyptian-Canadian Khadr family, Khawaja spoke in their defense saying they were being unfairly targeted by Canadian authorities because of deference to the United States, and Islamophobia.
+Khawaja was also a noted friend of the Egyptian-Canadian Khadr family, Khawaja spoke in their defense saying they were being unfairly targeted by Canadian authorities because of deference to the United States and Islamophobia.
 He has also said that Canada is "selfish and self-centered" and deserves to be bombed by terrorists.

 Deborah Scroggins, author of the book Wanted Women: Faith, Lies & The War on Terror: The lives of Ayaan Hirsi Ali & Aaafia Siddiqui, describes meeting Zaynab while she was a house-guest of Khawaja, in Islamabad, Pakistan, in 2004.